-In Norwich, carried forward policy R37 the Norwich Community Hospital site, is allocated for hospital development and ancillary activities, plus associated supported living, care and key worker accommodation, and residential development.
+Carried forward policy R37 the Norwich Community Hospital site, is allocated for hospital development and ancillary activities, plus associated supported living, care and key worker accommodation, and residential development.
 Although all local residents have potential to benefit from this allocation, the policy will particularly support older residents or those with disabilities or poor health.